akrouk/PromiseSQL/README.md

 # :hatching_chick: PromiseSQL
 A lightweight module for running simple, promise-based SQLite3 queries in node.js.
-It works best in smaller projects with a lot of asynchronous development, e.g., a Discord bot with slash commands.
+It works best in smaller projects with a lot of asynchronous development, e.g., a Discord bot that implements slash commands.

 ```javascript
 const db = require('promisesql');